 Giving Compass' Take:

-- Investing in civic infrastructure to advance youth development can help serve the needs of kids in the community.
+- Investing in civic spaces can advance youth development can help serve the needs of kids in the community.

 - StriveTogether suggests that these investments be unrestricted.
 What are the benefits of flexible funding?